"Is Your Smile at Risk? 10 Sneaky Oral Hygiene Mistakes You’re Probably Making"

 Introduction

 We all know the drill: brush twice a day, floss occasionally, and visit the dentist when a tooth starts throbbing.
-It sounds simple enough.
-However, maintaining a healthy mouth is about much more than just the frequency of your habits—it’s about the quality and technique of those habits.
+It sounds simple enough—a basic checklist we’ve had drilled into our heads since childhood.

 Top 10 Mistakes HURTING Your TEETH & GUMS | Best Oral Care Tips